Connecting Azure Resource Metadata

 - On the Members tab, select User, group, or service principal.

-- Click Select members.
+- Choose Select members.

 - Select Next.

-- Select Review + assign to assign the role.
+- Select Review + assign.

-Step 2: Create the Resource Connection in CloudZero
+Step 2: Create the resource connection in CloudZero

 - Enter a Connection Name (for example,

 Production-Azure-Resources). - Select your Azure Tenant from the drop-down menu.
-This lists the tenant IDs from your verified billing connections.

-- Click Create Connection.
+- Select Create Connection.